 Hmm… Here’s a man who’s used to be in charge, Granny thinks, letting herself be led out of earshot of the little group by the authoritative detective.

 ‘So, after what you told me on the phone, you’re onto something important.
 Could you develop?’

 Jonah listens to Granny’s theories without interrupting her.
-His scrutinizing eyes never leaves her face.
+His rapt eyes never leaves her face.

 And where are they going?
 Hey!
 That’s Miss Holden!

 Recognizing Taïga’s English teacher, she decides to follow them.

 Staying out of sight, she follows them to the park.
 She counts to three before walking across the street and entering the dimly lit park herself.
 She’s welcomed by an eerie silence.
 It’s as if they have all vanished into thin air…

 Brooding Granny decides to walk home.
 “There’s a meeting tonight I think you’ll find interesting.”
 Blahblah… this is like an English gentlemen’s club – no women admitted…